CoRL-MPPI: Enhancing MPPI With Learnable Behaviours For Efficient And Provably-Safe Multi-Robot Collision Avoidance: INTRODUCTION

-However, the performance of MPPI-based methods is critically dependent on the quality of its sampled trajectories.
+Still, the performance of MPPI-based methods is critically dependent on the quality of its sampled trajectories.
 In its standard formulation, control sequences are drawn from a Gaussian distribution centered around a prior (often the previous solution).
 Such sampling may be very inefficient in complex multi-agent settings, where the vast majority of sampled trajectories may lead to uncooperative behavior.
-Consequently, even when the number of samples is high the resultant trajectories may be highly suboptimal leading to an overall degradation of the multi-robot system's performance.
-Generally, one may claim that MPPI in multi-robot navigation lacks a higher-level strategic understanding of multi-agent cooperation.
+Consequently, even when the number of samples is high, the resultant trajectories may be overly egoistic, leading to an overall degradation of the multi-robot system's performance.
+Generally, one may claim that \textit{MPPI in multi-robot navigation lacks an understanding of multi-agent cooperation}.

-Meanwhile, recent advances in Reinforcement Learning have demonstrated remarkable success in learning complex, cooperative behaviors directly from simulation.
-RL-based agents may learn implicit cooperation strategies, learning to anticipate the actions of other agents and negotiate passage efficiently.
-Yet, purely learned policies are often sensitive to distribution shifts and poor performance in new environments not seen during training.
-Moreover, they typically lack the guarantees provided by the model-based controllers.

-In this work, we propose a novel hybrid approach to multi-robot collision avoidance, that leverages the complementary strengths of both paradigms.
-We introduce CoRL-MPPI -- a framework where a pre-trained RL policy guides the sampling process of the MPPI controller.
-This policy encapsulates the high-level strategic knowledge of cooperative avoidance, and is intended to generate a sophisticated proposal distribution.
-Instead of sampling controls purely randomly, suggested method additionally uses a distribution of actions provided by it, thus biasing the search towards intelligent and cooperative trajectories -- see Fig~\ref{fig:visual_abstract}.
-Such a fusion creates a synergistic effect: the RL policy provides the strategic intuition of the cooperative behavior while MPPI provides the robust long-horizon planning with the full model dynamics with formal safety guarantees~\cite{dergachev2025decentralized}.
+To this end, we first train a behavior policy in simulation via reinforcement learning that encapsulates the high-level strategic knowledge of cooperative avoidance and then use the distribution of controls from this policy for sampling within MPPI.
+Thus the search is biased towards intelligent and cooperative trajectories (see Fig.~\ref{fig:visual_abstract}) while retaining all the theoretical guarantees.
+The resultant method is called CoRL-MPPI.
+We believe we are the first to develop such an approach in (i) fully decentralized, (ii) partially observable, and (iii) multi-agent setting.